Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/how-to-create-a-idm-mapping-file.md

 ![DocName](/_images/docbits/Export to Infor/Create IDM Mapping File/image_4_doc_name.png)
 5. Make sure this is how the name is shown in the IDM Mapping File.

+6. Other things to check include:
+- The LN/M3 company
-Lastly: check the LN/M3 company, check Entity ID (SF_MDS_EntityType) this value should be the same as it was in the BOD Mapping File, IndexFieldFromEphesoft=IDMAttributeID.
+- The Entity ID (SF_MDS_EntityType), this value should be the same as it was in the BOD Mapping File.
+- IndexFieldFromEphesoft=IDMAttributeID.